UltraStar-Deluxe/format/The UltraStar File Format (v1).md

 Syntax:   1*DIGIT [ (period / comma) 1*DIGIT ]
 ```

-The `#START` and `#END` header specify two time points in seconds relative to the start of the audio data that indicate a start and end point for the song.
+The `#START` and `#END` header specify two time points relative to the start of the audio data that indicate a start and end point for the song.
+`#START` is specified as a decimal value in seconds.
+`#END` is specified as a decimal value in milliseconds.
 Game implementations SHOULD start and end the song at the specified points and scale scoring accordingly.

+> [!NOTE]
+>
+> There are known implementations that only support integer values for `#END`.
+> In the interest of compatibility it is recommended to restrict values to integers.

 > [!NOTE]
 >